pnxenopoulos/awpy/crates/awpy-python/docs/other-parsers.md

 built by the same author with the same design: a Rust core, native Python bindings, and [Polars](https://pola.rs) DataFrames out.

-Deadlock and Counter-Strike 2 both run on **Source 2**, so the two projects share their parsing core.
-What differs is the game-specific layer, and that's what each
-supplies: its own protobuf definitions, a handful of game-specific field decoders, and the name tables for teams, hit groups, round-end reasons, and game phases.
-So if you've used one, the other will feel immediately familiar — and a fix to the Source 2 core in one is usually worth porting to the other.
+Deadlock and Counter-Strike 2 both run on **Source 2**, so both projects build on pbdems2.
+What differs is the game-specific layer, and that's what each supplies: its own protobuf definitions, a handful of game-specific field decoders, name tables, and higher-level datasets.
+If you've used one, the other will feel immediately familiar.

 There's also [**deadlock.nyc**](https://deadlock.nyc/), a fully client-side Deadlock demo viewer that runs in the browser.